This post may contain affiliate links. Please read our disclosure policy.

 Notes

 - The pasta will soak up the broth the longer you leave it.
 You may need to add more chicken/veg broth to leftovers.
-If you’re freezing the bulk of this soup, I recommend adding pasta when you thaw and reheat it.
+If you’re freezing the bulk of this soup or planning on having lots of leftovers, I recommend cooking the pasta separately and adding it in when you reheat it.

 - Want to make this soup in your Instant Pot?
 Check out that version here.